| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 the independent variable, and x0 is the initial state vector.
 The

-argument y may be a function, called as y( t; x ), that
+argument y may be a function, called as y( t; x )

 returns a vector of output values.
 If y is NULL, the output